ChasinSpin/SkyPilot/dome/Documentation/UsageRules.md

 #### Hand controller frozen

 Power cycle hand controller.
-If that doesn't fix it, switch off hand controller, power cycle SkyPilot mount, and switch on hand controller and wait for connection.
+If that doesn't fix it, switch off the hand controller, power cycle SkyPilot mount, switch on the hand controller, and wait for the connection.

 #### Site Manager Only